 Here we resolve a conjecture of Papadimitriou and Ratajczak that every 3-connected planar graph admits a greedy embedding into the Euclidean plane.
 This immediately implies that all 3-connected graphs that exclude $K{3,3}$ as a minor admit a greedy embedding into the Euclidean plane.
-Additionally, we provide the first non-trivial examples of graphs that admit no such embedding.
-These structural results provide efficiently verifiable certificates that a graph admits a greedy embedding or that a graph admits no greedy embedding into the Euclidean plane.
+We also prove a combinatorial condition that guarantees non-embeddability.
+We use this result to construct graphs that can be greedily embedded into the Euclidean plane, but for which no spanning tree admits such an embedding.